mechmotum/mechmotum.github.io/content/pages/guide-writing.rst

 we are trying to get you to learn specific things and thus we put boundaries on what you can use in different tasks.

-For example, if I'm teaching you the concept of slope and you simply lay a digital level on a surface and tell me it is 18 degrees you can do that without knowing what slope is.
-That is why we do not use a digital level to teach the concept of slope, we ask you to draw some geometry and use distance measurements to calculate what the slope is.
-After you know what slope is, sure use a digital level.

-Another example might be learning integration of a mathematical function.
+For example, you might be learning about integration of a mathematical function.
 Almost anyone can type a mathematical function into Wolfram Alpha and ask it to integrate the function but that does not teach you what integration is or means or what logic may produce Wolfram's result.
 You also have no idea if Wolfram